xwiki-labs/cryptsheet/readme.md

 ## Security

-CryptPad is *private* not *anonymous*.
+CryptSheet is *private* not *anonymous*.
 Privacy protects your data, anonymity protects you.
-As such, it is possible for a collaborator on the pad to include some silly/ugly/nasty things in a CryptPad such as an image which reveals your IP address when your browser automatically loads it or a script which plays Rick Asleys's greatest hits.
+As such, it is possible for a collaborator on the pad to include some silly/ugly/nasty things in a CryptSheet such as an image which reveals your IP address when your browser automatically loads it or a script which plays Rick Asleys's greatest hits.
 It is acceptable for anyone who does not have the key to be able to change anything in the pad or add anything, even the server.